Isaiahcapers/Recipe-Vault/README.md

 - Email: support@recipevault.com
 ---

-Thank you for using the Culinary Craftbook Hub!
+Thank you for using the Recipe Vault!
 Happy cooking!